About property settlement

 Taking possession of the property

-Once settlement is completed, the buyer can collect the keys from the agent and take possession of the property.
+Once settlement is completed, the buyer can collect the keys from your estate agent and take possession of the property.

 The buyer is responsible for paying land transfer duty (formerly known as stamp duty) on the sale.

-Duty is calculated as a percentage of the purchase price or the market value of the property, whichever is greater.
-Duty applies to the GST-inclusive price of a new property.
+Land transfer duty is calculated as a percentage of the purchase price or the market value of the property, whichever is greater.
+Duty is calculated on a sliding scale, starting at 1.4 per cent for properties valued at $25,000 and rising to 5.5 per cent for those valued at or above $960,000.

-It is usually paid at settlement but the buyer has up to 30 days after settlement to pay.
-The buyer cannot receive title to a property until they have paid the duty.
+The duty is usually paid at settlement but the buyer has up to 30 days after settlement to pay.
+If the buyer does not pay the duty within the required time, a penalty tax and interest may apply.
+The buyer cannot get title to a property until they have paid the duty.

 Transfer of land

-If two or more people are buying the property together, the land transfer document sets out how they will hold the property; jointly or as tenants in common.
+If two or more people are buying the property together, the transfer of land document sets out whether they will hold the property jointly or as tenants in common:

-- Tenants in common: Tenants in common effectively hold shares (equally or otherwise) in the property and each has the right to dispose of their interest as they see fit.
+- Tenants in common - tenants in common effectively hold shares (equally or otherwise) in the property and each has the right to dispose of their share of the property as they see fit.